-TroubleShooting 43
+7. TroubleShooting 41

-Appendix 45
+8. Appendix .
+43

-1. Example POJO 45
+1. Example POJO .
+43

-2. Sample Cache configuration xml 46
+2. Sample Cache configuration xml .
+44

-3. PojoCache configuration xml 48
+3. PojoCache configuration xml .
+46

-Appendix 1.
-Example POJO 2.
-Sample Cache configuration xml

 Preface

 POJO Cache is an in-memory, transactional, and clustered cache system that allows users to operate on a POJO (Plain Old Java Object) transparently and without active user management of either replication or persistence aspects.
 JBoss Cache, which includes POJO Cache, is a 100% Java based library that can be run either as a standalone program or inside an application server.